The Top Energy Industry Recruitment Trends for 2020

 What are the key energy industry recruitment trends we expect to see in 2020?

-Over the past four years, the Global Energy Talent Index (GETI) has gained reputation and developed into a trusted benchmark of workforce trends across the energy industry.
+Over the past four years, the Global Energy Talent Index (GETI) has gained reputation and developed into a trusted benchmark of recruitment and workforce trends across the energy industry.
 An annual report compiled by Airswift and Energy Jobline, GETI is based on survey responses from workers across oil and gas, renewables, petrochemicals, nuclear and power.
 This year’s report is the biggest yet, with data collected from nearly 21,000 energy industry professionals.

 With the launch of the 2020 GETI report, we’re looking at the energy industry’s top priorities and challenges for the year ahead.
 The report shows us that the industry has the advantage of a highly ambitious and engaged workforce, but unless organisations can ensure their workers feel more valued, employees might start to look elsewhere for work.

 For example, the report’s findings revealed that, despite high engagement, energy professionals are unsure of the extent to which they are valued by their organisations.
 Just one third of employees feel valued a lot, with more than half feeling undervalued at work.